Lyor Cohen: YouTube and Spotify

-Departure from Warner

-In September 2012 Cohen resigned from Warner where he served as one of their dominant creative executives.

 Future ventures and 300

 There was much speculation about Cohen's next move.
 Cohen's own assessment of his career was broadly predictive.
 "I've been an outsider in the traditional record industry for more than 25 years," he told the Los Angeles Times.
 "I'm an entrepreneur, so I encourage risk-taking.
 And the only way to encourage risk-taking is to take risks yourself, which means sometimes you'll fail, or people will say you are too aggressive or controversial.
 But someone needs to jump into the pool first for a party to get really great.
 I've always been willing to be that guy."
 In November 2013, Cohen revealed he was starting a new company named "300", after the 300 Spartan Warriors who fought the famous war against the Persians seen in the movie 300.
 He stated the company would be part record label, part marketing company, part distributor, with major backing from Google and Atlantic.